 4.2.2.2 Effect of Real-Time Tracking on Reducing Delays

-The findings on Table 4.3 shows that a significant majority of respondents believe real-time tracking reduces delays in procurement activities.
+The findings as indicated in Table 4.3 shows that a significant majority of respondents believe real-time tracking reduces delays in procurement activities.
 Specifically, 85 respondents (65.4%) strongly agreed and 33 respondents (25.4%) agreed, making a total of 118 respondents (90.8%) supporting this view.
 A small fraction of respondents were neutral (4.6%), while 6 respondents (4.6%) disagreed or strongly disagreed with the statement.
-During interview with Senior Procurement Officer at Mbeya City Council, stated that;
+During interview with the Senior Procurement Officer at Mbeya City Council, it was stated that;

 “Real-time tracking has had a transformative impact on reducing delays and enhancing monitoring within our procurement processes.
 With the ability to monitor each stage of procurement as it happens, we can quickly identify bottlenecks or any irregularities that might cause delays.
 This immediate visibility allows us to take corrective actions promptly, ensuring the process stays on schedule.
 Moreover, real-time tracking improves accountability because every transaction and movement is recorded and can be reviewed by authorized personnel.
 It also provides suppliers with timely updates, which improves their engagement and reduces follow-up queries.
 This capability has made our procurement more efficient, transparent, and responsive.”
 (Key Informant No.3, 2025)

-Furthermore, during interview with the Head of Department of Agriculture, Livestock and Fisheries at Mbeya City Council, stated that;
+Furthermore, the Head of Department of Agriculture, Livestock and Fisheries at Mbeya City Council stated that;

 “Real-time tracking of procurement processes has greatly reduced delays and strengthened our ability to monitor activities within the department.
 In the past, following up on the progress of procurement requests often meant making phone calls, sending multiple emails, or physically visiting the procurement office, which was time-consuming and sometimes resulted in incomplete updates.
 With the e-procurement system’s real-time tracking feature, we can now see exactly where each request is in the process whether it’s at the approval stage, under evaluation, or awaiting delivery.
 This visibility allows us to quickly address bottlenecks, follow up on pending actions, and ensure that procurement timelines are met.
 For example, when procuring agricultural inputs or veterinary supplies, timely delivery is critical to avoid disrupting farming and livestock programs.
 The system’s tracking capability ensures that we identify potential delays early and take corrective measures before they escalate.
 It has also improved accountability, as every action is recorded and traceable, making it easier to evaluate supplier performance and the efficiency of internal processes.”
 (Key Informant No.4, 2025)